Moving to Dubai

 Moving to Dubai – Documents Preparation

 Moving to Dubai can be an exciting and rewarding experience.
 However, ensuring you have all the necessary documents prepared before you arrive is essential.
-Here are some important documents you may need to prepare:

-• Passport (should be valid for at least six months)
+• Passport (valid for at least six months)

-• Visa (The visa is required to enter Dubai, depending on your nationality.)
+• Visa (The visa is required to enter Dubai, depending on your nationality)

-• Work Permit (If you are moving to Dubai for work, you will need to obtain a work permit or residency visa through your employer)
+• Work permit (If you are moving to Dubai for work, you will need to obtain a work permit or residency visa through your employer)

 • International driving license (or if you plan to drive in Dubai as a resident, you will need to obtain a driving license issued by RTA)

-• Rental Agreement (If you plan to rent a property in Dubai, you will need to sign a rental agreement with your landlord)
+• Rental agreement (If you plan to rent a property in Dubai, you will need to sign a rental agreement with your landlord)

-• Educational Certificates (For enrolment in school/ university need to provide your attested and translated academic certificates and transcripts or if you are applying for a job)
+• Educational certificates (For enrolment in school/ university need to provide your attested and translated academic certificates and transcripts or if you are applying for a job)

 If you’re moving to Dubai with your children, prepare the following documentation to ensure a smooth and hassle-free transition.
 Here are some things to consider: